dgraph-io/dgraph-docs/content/deploy/troubleshooting.md

 ### "Too many open files" errors

-If Dgraph logs "too many open files" errors, you should increase the per-process open file descriptor limit to permit more open files.
+If Dgraph logs `too many open files` errors, you should increase the per-process open file descriptor limit to permit more open files.
 During normal operations, Dgraph must be able to open many files.
 Your operating system may have an open file descriptor limit with a low default value that isn't adequate for a database